-No. Area Relevant Guidance for NHS Boards Date of Last review The Accountable Officer also has a personal responsibility to ensure that: managers at all levels have a clear view of their objectives, and the means to assess and measure outputs, outcomes and performance in relation to those objective; managers at all levels are assigned well defined responsibilities for making the best use of resources (both those consumed by their own commands and any made available to third parties) including a critical scrutiny of outputs, outcomes and value for money; and managers at all levels have the information (particularly about costs), training and access to the expert advice which they need to exercise their responsibilities effectively.
+No. Area Relevant Guidance for NHS Boards Date of Last Change managers at all levels have a clear view of their objectives, and the means to assess and measure outputs, outcomes and performance in relation to those objective; managers at all levels are assigned well defined responsibilities for making the best use of resources (both those consumed by their own commands and any made available to third parties) including a critical scrutiny of outputs, outcomes and value for money; and managers at all levels have the information (particularly about costs), training and access to the expert advice which they need to exercise their responsibilities effectively.
 4. Audit Committees Audit Committee Chairs should notify the Scottish Government at the earliest opportunity if they have identified a significant issue which may have wider financial implications.
-Annex D of the NHS Scotland Blueprint for Good Governance (Second Edition) 13/2/24 5.
+Annex D of the NHS Scotland Blueprint for Good Governance (Second Edition) 5.
 Auditor-General for Scotland NHS Boards should provide any information the external auditor requires in a timely manner, to facilitate the efficient conduct of the audit of the annual accounts, or any other reviews which the external auditor or the Auditor-General may carry out as part of their duties.
-Annex D of the NHS Scotland Blueprint for Good Governance (Second Edition) Our work Audit Scotland (audit-scotland.gov.uk) 13/2/24
+Annex D of the NHS Scotland Blueprint for Good Governance (Second Edition) Our work Audit Scotland (audit-scotland.gov.uk)

-No. Area Relevant Guidance for NHS Boards Date of Last review 6.
-Best Value The Board Chief Executive, as Accountable Officer, has a personal responsibility to ensure that arrangements have been made to carry out the Duty of Best Value in Public Services Best value in public services: guidance for accountable officers - gov.scot (www.gov.scot) 13/2/24 7.
+No. Area Relevant Guidance for NHS Boards 6.
+Best Value The Board Chief Executive, as Accountable Officer, has a personal responsibility to ensure that arrangements have been made to carry out the Duty of Best Value in Public Services Best value in public services: guidance for accountable officers - gov.scot (www.gov.scot) 7.
 Borrowing, Lending and Investments NHS Boards may not borrow from or lend money to another organisation.
 The Scottish Government Health & Social Care Directorates may provide an advance of funding ("brokerage") to an NHS Board.
 This is repayable funding given to ensure the NHS Board meets it statutory obligation to break even.
 A letter should be sent to Scottish Government in the final month of the financial year formally requesting brokerage.
 SG keeps a central tracker of brokerage amounts which will become repayable when the NHS Board returns to financial balance.
-NHS Boards should contact NHSFinanceReturns@gov.scot regarding any proposals for brokerage.
-13/2/24 8.
-Checking Financial Instructions Expenditure and Funding Income Receivable and Receipts The Board Chief Executive, as Accountable Officer, has a personal responsibility to ensure that arrangements have been made to ensure that: appropriate financial systems are in place and applied and that procedures and controls are reviewed from time to time to ensure their continuing relevance and reliability, especially at times of major changes; proper financial procedures are followed and that accounting records are maintained in the form prescribed for published accounts; the public funds for which the Accountable Officer is responsible are properly managed and safeguarded, including independent and effective checks of any cash balances in the hands of an official; and 13/2/24
+NHS Boards should contact NHSFinanceReturns@gov.scot regarding any 8.
+Checking Financial Instructions Expenditure and Funding Income Receivable and Receipts proposals for brokerage.
+The Board Chief Executive, as Accountable Officer, has a personal responsibility to ensure that arrangements have been made to ensure that: appropriate financial systems are in place and applied and that procedures and controls are reviewed from time to time to ensure their continuing relevance and reliability, especially at times of major changes; proper financial procedures are followed and that accounting records are maintained in the form prescribed for published accounts; the public funds for which the Accountable Officer is responsible are properly managed and safeguarded, including independent and effective checks of any cash balances in the hands of an official; and